 On the other hand, despite hiring difficulties, CBSA has decided to REQUIRE OTEE testing for all applicants, even if you have a University degree.

 These are interesting times indeed.
 OPP states that although the accreditation is not needed, that it is useful as a screening tool.
 This is my advice: if you want to gain the most points in the application process, get the OACP and pass the PATI.
 You will be demonstrating that you already have the physical abilities needed, plus you have the cognitive abilities and you have done the work needed to show you're a good candidate.

 OPP still requires you to write the SIGMA testing (harder than the PATI) after the interview is passed.
-This is little known.
+A lot of candidates get caught because they didn't know this.
 Testing is still required, just later in the process.
 This is costly and disappointing for all concerned if the applicants are simply not as prepared as before.